suneelgopi/python_api_automation/README.md

 ## To Run

 ### Run all tests
-change your working directory to api_automation project
+change your working directory to python_api_automation project

 `pytest --html=report.html --self-contained-html tests/`